Topics Map > Writing

-- Students trade model answers and compare and contrast their in-class responses and their partner’s model answer.
+- Students trade model answers and compare and contrast their in-class responses and their partner’s model answers.

-- Partners discuss their responses first for one question and then for the other, paying particular attention to similar and dissimilar ideas.
+- Partners discuss their responses to one question and then to the other, paying particular attention to similar and dissimilar ideas.

-- Optional: if you want to assess the quality of questions and sample questions, students share their documents with the instructor.
+- Optional: if you want to assess the quality and sample questions, students share their documents with the instructor.

 - Review the outcomes of the activity.

 An African American Literature professor used the Student-Defined Questions technique after each major assignment.
 For example, after watching Maya Angelou read her work, "Why the Caged Bird Sings," each student formulated an essay question about the work and wrote a model response that evening for homework.
 In the next class period, students exchange questions and develop answers.
 Students then compared their responses, and each student submitted a question, model answer, and response to the question to the professor (Barkley 303).

 In General Biology, the professor wanted students to participate in her institution's Writing Across the Curriculum program.
 She believed if students were to write information in the form of essay questions and answers, it would help them to integrate better, synthesize, and remember key concepts.
 She decided to create a Student-Defined Questions assignment.
 She asked students to formulate and answer an appropriate essay question for each topic area in the unit.
 She gave them the following example of a good question: "Describe the structure of the two basic cell categories (prokaryotic or eukaryotic), and explain how the categories are similar and different."
 Students had thirty minutes in class each week to exchange questions, use their notes and text to answer the questions, and then compare responses.
 Students submitted their work to the professor for participation points.
 She told students she would select some of these questions to be included in the midterm (Barkley 304).